salveron/VZD_homeworks/README.md

 attribute is exactly what we needed to predict.
 * `results.csv` contains the predicted values for *survived* attribute for Titanic passengers whose data was stored in `evaluation.csv` file.

+## 03

+This task was to play with the e-shop customers dataset and `sklearn.cluster.KMeans` algorithm.
+As the task demanded, I trained the models using different versions of the same dataset (scaled, modified and scaled modified ones) and compared the results.

+The directory structure is quite simple:

+* `homework_03_B201.ipynb` is a **Jupyter** notebook with the task and my solution.
+* `esop.csv` is a .csv dataset that we needed to work with.
+To extract the data about the customers, we needed to aggregate the given data by their ID and compute some interesting values.